 Schema Markup is expected to impact the future of SEO as they keep evolving with more data types.
 Certainly, it does, as it helps search engines to understand the relationship between entities and, in fact, offers a more realistic understanding.

-And to help you win this area to have the edge over the competition, Rank Math has got over 20 built-in Schema Markup types and 193 Local Business types.
-In addition to that, you can always add a new Schema Markup type with our Custom Schema Builder and save them as a Schema Template to use them anywhere inside your content.
+And to help you win this area to have the edge over the competition, Rank Math has got over 20 built-in Schema types and 193 Local Business types.
+In addition to that, you can always add a new Schema type with our Custom Schema Builder and save them as a Schema Template to use them anywhere inside your content.

 In this knowledgebase article, we’ll show you how you can use Schema Templates with some popular use-case scenarios and how you can import Custom Schema from your competitors for adding them to your pages.